alex-dembele/OpenRisk/cortex/README.md

-# CORTEX Integration
+# Cortex Integration
-This directory contains configurations for cortex integration.
+This directory contains configurations for the full Cortex stack integration using official production images.